Your Cart

 making lavender infused jojoba

-These infusions will be a perfect as is, especially for a night time skin conditioner.
+Making these lavender essential oil infusions will be perfect as is, especially for a nighttime skin conditioner.
 They will also be a great base for various lotions, salves, and essential oils mixes.
 Stay tuned for recipes using our various infusions in the coming months.
 Until then, I’ll be relaxed and happy as the scent of lovely lavender fills my office.

 Other Infusions you can try to make: